radoslawch/smaFin/README.md

 simple personal finances management app

 todo:
-- make real user support with keeping passwords as hashes and login data in session
+- make some smarter permissions
 - comments for everything
 - if purchase edit was made from purchase list, redirect to purchase lsit